-Women's Housing Association
+Women's Housing Associations

 The crisis was no nearer a solution in the next century but larger numbers of women's organisations began taking a more sophisticated and informed approach.